 Globally, at least 750 million people still lack basic literacy skills.
 Two-thirds of the people concerned are women and 102 million of them are youth aged 15 to 24.
 At the same time, many of the 192 million unemployed worldwide are unable to find a decent livelihood due to the lack of foundational skills, including literacy, and failing to meet the skill demands of the rapidly changing labour market.

-These challenges are at the heart of this year’s International Literacy Day, which will seek to identify effective, combined approaches to literacy learning and skills development so as prepare and support life-long learning, improve lives and livelihoods.
+These challenges are at the heart of this year’s International Literacy Day, which will seek to identify effective, combined approaches to literacy learning and skills development so as to prepare and support life-long learning, improve lives and livelihoods.

 “It is through literacy that every one of us can become the master of their destiny,” declared Director-General Audrey Azoulay.
 Acquiring this fundamental skill marks the first step toward freedom, liberation from social and economic constraints.
 Literacy is the cornerstone of individual and collective development.
 It helps break the vicious circles of social and gender exclusion.”